Sanford Kirkpatrick

-Sanford "Sant" Kirkpatrick (February 11, 1842 - February 13, 1932) was a revenue agent and a one-term Democratic U.S. Representative from Iowa's 6th congressional district.
+Sanford "Sant" Kirkpatrick (February 11, 1842 - February 13, 1932) was a revenue agent and a one-term Democratic U.S. representative from Iowa's 6th congressional district.
 He was the last Civil War veteran elected to represent Iowa in Congress.
-Elected in 1912 to an historically Republican district in a year in which Bull Moose Party and Republican Party supporters split the Republican vote, Kirkpatrick failed to win renomination two years later.
+Elected in 1912 to a historically Republican district in a year in which Bull Moose Party and Republican Party supporters split the Republican vote, Kirkpatrick failed to win renomination two years later.

 Born near London, Ohio, at age seven Kirkpatrick moved to Iowa in 1849 with his parents, who settled on a farm in Highland Township, Wapello County.
 He attended the common schools until 1858.

 During the Civil War, Kirkpatrick entered the Union Army as a private in the Second Regiment, Iowa Volunteer Infantry, and was promoted to first lieutenant.
 He served four years and four months, and fought at the Battle of Fort Donelson, Battle of Shiloh and Second Battle of Corinth.
 Following the war, he returned to Wapello County to farm.

 Kirkpatrick moved to Ottumwa, Iowa, in 1876 and engaged in mercantile pursuits until 1887.

 He also served as deputy recorder of Wapello County between 1876 and 1880, and as a member of the Ottumwa City Council from 1884 to 1887.

 Kirkpatrick was the Greenback Party's nominee for Lieutenant Governor of Iowa in 1883.
 He finished a distant third, behind Republican and Democratic candidates.